GoosefleetEO/allianceauth-buyback-program/README.md

 Name | Description | Default
 -- | -- | --
 BUYBACKPROGRAM_TRACKING_PREFILL | This is the prefill tag you will have on the tracking description for your contracts | aa-bbp.
 BUYBACKPROGRAM_PRICE_SOURCE_ID | Station ID for fetching base prices.
-Supports IDs listed on [Fuzzworks API](https://market.fuzzwork.co.uk/api/) | 60003760
+Supports IDs listed on [Fuzzworks API](https://market.fuzzwork.co.uk/api/).
+Does not work with Janice API!| 60003760
 BUYBACKPROGRAM_PRICE_SOURCE_NAME | Display name of your price source.
 Has no effect on the actual price fetch which uses the ID. | Jita
 BUYBACKPROGRAM_PRICE_AGE_WARNING_LIMIT | Limit in hours when an item price is considered as outdated | 48 BUYBACKPROGRAM_PRICE_METHOD | By default Fuzzwork API will be used for pricing, if this is set to "Janice" then the Janice API will be used. | Fuzzwork